masstensor/oracle-docs/docs/How It Works.md

 ---
 sidebar_position: 2
-sidebar_label: 'How It Works?'
+sidebar_label: 'How It Works'
 slug: how-it-works
-title: How It Works?
+title: How It Works
 ---